Wonderful Novels That Bring India to Life

 Midnight's Children by Salman Rushdie

-The novel “Midnight’s Children” by Salman Rushdie follows the life of Saleem Sinai, a boy born at the exact moment India gained independence in 1947.
-Tied to the nation’s history, his life reflects the country’s struggles and transitions.
+Salman Rushdie’s novel follows Saleem Sinai.
+He was born at the exact moment India gained independence in 1947.
+His life is intertwined with the nation’s history and reflects its struggles and changes.

-Saleem discovers he has telepathic powers and a mystical connection to other children born at the same time.
-The story mixes personal and political events, creating a rich tapestry of magical realism and historical backdrop.
+Saleem learns he has telepathic abilities and a strange connection to other children born at midnight.
+The story blends personal lives with political events.
+This combination creates a fantastic tapestry of magical realism against a historical backdrop.

 5. 5